liflab/beepbeep-3-book/pre-markdown/dsl/README.md

 }
 ```

 The array indices become 0 and 1, since only the two `FunctionTree` objects remain as the arguments.
+This results in the picture below.
+Notice how the non-terminal symbols `<exp>` in the rule are underlined, to emphasize the fact that they are the only symbols to be represented on the object stack at the right; the interspersed terminal tokens between these symbols are not shown.

+{@img doc-files/dsl/Rule-add-infix-clean.png}{A graphical representation of the stack manipulations for rule `<add>` in infix notation, using the `clean` option.}{.4}

+## Building processor chains {#procchains}

+Hello.

 <!-- :wrap=soft: -->